-Inside the visitor center, you’ll find interpretive exhibits about the estuary, salt marsh farming, plankton, tides, and research on the Bay.
+Inside the visitor center, you’ll find interpretive exhibits about the estuary, plankton, tides, and research on the Bay.
 At the Discovery Tank, children have the chance to touch estuary animals such as horseshoe crabs, oysters, mudsnails, and more!
+Please see the website footer for hours.

 The Hugh Gregg Coastal Conservation Center is a modern education facility with a meeting space and natural history exhibits.
-Built in the old New England post-and-beam style, this facility has several sustainable design features, including a geothermal heating and cooling system and composting toilets.
+Built in the old New England post-and-beam style, this facility has several sustainable design features, including composting toilets.
 Currently it is not available to rent for meetings or workshops.
+The lower level of the HGCCC houses our Special Collections exhibit, a look back at the history of hunting, fishing, and trapping on Great Bay.
+It is open seasonally, with limited summer hours, July 7th-Aug 29th, Tues-Sat, 10am-3pm.
+Please check social media for any last minute updates, or call the Discovery Center at 603-778-0015.

 Birders find this spot an excellent place to watch for wintering eagles migratory warblers, waterfowl, and nesting osprey.
 Many of our monitoring programs are conducted in the marsh in front of the center and there is a water quality monitoring station less than a mile (by boat) away.